We provide the unique services of a personal chef, without the commitment!

 Market Fruits*

-• add to salads and grain bowls
+• raw: add to salads and grain bowls (peel back husk and cut into halves or slice into thin rounds)

 • enjoy whole as a snack